THE CYPRUS MUKHTARI

 A FIGHT FOR FREEDOM

-The British establishment restored the vote for local people to choose their own Mukhtari after World War Two.
-In 1955, the island’s struggle for independence came to a head, adversely impacting the role of the Mukhtari on the island.
-They were encouraged to resign their position in protest to British rule and several did.
-This act demonstrated a solidarity with the independnace movement that was spearheaded by EOKA.
-Their resignations deeply effected the British administrative system at the time. Â
+In 1955, the island’s struggle for independence came to a head.
+This would go on to adversely impact the role of the Mukhtari’s office on the island.
+Most of these officials resigned their positions in protest to British rule.
+This act demonstrated a solidarity with the independence movement that was spearheaded by EOKA.
+These resignations would go on to deeply affect the British administrative system at the time.

 A NEW INDEPENDENCE

-A FOCAL POINT OF ALL LOCAL ISSUESÂ
+A FOCAL POINT

 The Mukhtari is usually a resident of the constituency that he or she goes on to represent.
 This allows them to fully appreciate and then focus on all local issues.
 The office also presides over all day-to-day issues and the running of all local council services.

-A LOCAL ADMINISTRATION OF COMMUNITY AFFAIRSÂ Â
+A LOCAL ADMINISTRATION

-A Mukhtari today plays an intergral role in the local administration of community affairs.
+A Mukhtari today plays an integral role in the local administration of community affairs.
 The office represents and advocates for the interests of the residents within their jurisdiction.
-They serve as a vital link between the government and the local community, ensuring that the needs and concerns of their constiruency are effectively communicated and addressed.Â
+They also serve as a vital link between the government and the local community.
+This ensures that the needs and concerns of their constituency are effectively communicated and addressed.

 COMMUNITY EVENTS